MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/cas-compliance-trust.md

 ### Data protection

-Microsoft Cloud App Security enforces data protection during content inspection.
+Cloud App Security enforces data protection during content inspection.
 File content isn't stored in the Cloud App Security datacenter.
 Only the metadata of the file records and any matches that were identified are stored.

 ### Data retention

-Microsoft Cloud App Security retains data as follows:
+Cloud App Security retains data as follows:

 - Activity log: 180 days
 - Discovery data: 90 days